 Long before the era of modern conventional medicine, people used what they found in nature to treat themselves: plants and minerals were therefore a rich pharmacopoeia whose knowledge was passed on from generation to generation.

 Whether as an external application (talisman) or as a drink (elixir), mineral-based prescriptions can be found in ancient writings dating back to antiquity and coming from different civilisations (Mesopotamia, ancient China, ancient India etc…).
 Today the stones are worn as lithotherapy jewellery.
-Visit FRANCE MINERALS for more about natural stone jewellery.
+Visit MINERALS KINGDOM for more about natural stone jewellery.
 An elegant and pleasant way to wear your stones and heal yourself.

 Lithotherapy is thus one of the many bases of ancestral medicine also composed of acupuncture, massage or breathing techniques (yoga and meditation).